 Always credit the original source of the content, and tag them if possible.
 This is respectful of the creator, and it encourages them — and other users — to continue creating content and sharing it with your brand.

-This should go without saying, but diversity and inclusivity are important in marketing.
+Diversity and inclusivity are essential in marketing.
 Not only does it help your brand reach more customers, but it also makes your brand more accessible.

 Your customers are already talking about your brand on social media.